Chart Color Schemes

 Northampton - Mullewa - Greenough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 14.4%, significantly below the Australian average of 30.4%.
+The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.4%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Trade and technical skills are prominent, with 40.9% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (31.7%).
+Bachelor degrees are the most common at 11.4%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Trade and technical skills are prominent, with 40.9% of residents aged 15+ holding vocational credentials – advanced diplomas (9.2%) and certificates (31.7%).

 Frequently Asked Questions - Education